 Yes.
-The Planning Proposal will deliver a range of economic benefits which will create a positive social onflow effect, which in turn will realise significant public benefit through job creation and the provision of new Agrade commercial accommodation and retail uses.
+The amended planning proposal will deliver a range of economic benefits which will create a positive social on-flow effect, which in turn will realise significant public benefit through job creation and the provision of new A-grade commercial accommodation and retail uses.
 The economic and social benefits are summarised as:

-- Renewal of a key site: The Planning Proposal will facilitate urban renewal of a strategically-located site and contribute to the ongoing transformation of the St Leonards centre and the Pacific Highway corridor. - Significant employment creation: Future development aligned with the Planning Proposal would result in substantial direct economic benefits during the construction stage and the ongoing operation of the building (including indirect supply chain jobs).
+- Renewal of a key site: The amended planning proposal will facilitate urban renewal of a strategicallylocated site and contribute to the ongoing transformation of the St Leonards centre and the Pacific Highway corridor. - Significant employment creation: Future development aligned with the amended planning proposal would result in substantial direct economic benefits during the construction stage and the ongoing operation of the building (including indirect supply chain jobs).
 The proposal will create approximately 3,346 jobs. - New and greater variety of job types: the proposal is designed to accommodate flexible office arrangements and enterprise style employment models.
 This will promote diversify employment opportunities.
 Larger commercial floorplates could suit small to medium local enterprises and high end commercial tenancies.
 Direct and indirect jobs will be created during the construction stages.
-The proposal may also contribute to the creation of additional full-time, part-time, and casual retail jobs. - Economic catalyst: The development will attract significant investment growth and business activity and contribute employment generation and job diversity.
+The proposal may also contribute to the creation of additional full-time, part-time, and casual retail jobs.

+- Economic catalyst: The development will attract significant investment growth and business activity and contribute employment generation and job diversity.
 It will foster investment, economic growth, and business activity to deliver a significant contribution to the North District employment generation targets. - Improving the quality of the commercial floorspace: the proposal is capable of achieving high amenity A-grade office space with flexible commercial floor plate configurations to appeal to a range of markets.
 The development of new office space would create a more modern, flexible, and contemporary working environment.
 New commercial floorspace would be designed to better suit tenant needs and demand, including co-working spaces better accommodate to creative and new age industries.
 The provision of flexible commercial tenancies on the site could support growth in medical and allied health industry companies seeking to locate within proximity to the Royal North Shore Hospital. - Additional retail activity: The proposal envisages retail uses at ground floor level which will encourage pedestrian activation and streetscape vibrancy and support Atchison Street as a new retail focus for St Leonards that leverages existing activity along Willoughby Road and the St Leonards Forum plaza. - Ground floor activation to the public domain: Future redevelopment of the site will offer significant opportunities for the ground plane activation of the public domain to Atchison Street and Mitchell Street Plaza, enhancing pedestrian amenity, and contributing to night-time economy and investment.
-The provision of a dynamic and permeable interface to the western side of Mitchell Street, with operable and transparent lobby frontages, will enhance the role of the Plaza as a focal point for the precinct.
+The provision of a dynamic and permeable interface to the western side of Mitchell Street, with operable and transparent lobby frontages, will enhance the role of the Plaza as a focal point for the precinct. - Contribution to community infrastructure: The proponent has submitted a Letter of Offer to enter into a planning agreement with North Sydney Council to provide a monetary contribution for the construction of a future signalised pedestrian improvements at the corner of Albany Street and Pacific Highway.